Creatine and Dementia Cover Photo

 Conclusion

-By expanding our understanding of creatine's role in brain health, we may uncover new avenues for combating dementia and improving quality of life for affected individuals.
+By expanding our understanding of creatine's role in brain health, we may uncover new avenues for combating dementia and improving the quality of life for affected individuals.
+Investigating creatine and Alzheimer's further could also yield insights into its potential as a therapeutic target in Alzheimer's disease and other forms of dementia.

 Lucid beverages contain a blend of brain-boosting nootropics + powerful mushrooms designed to unlock your brain's full potential so you can zone in on what's important.